Executives

 President & Chief Executive Officer, CBS Sports

-A gifted leader, Berson is known for his infectious enthusiasm, passion, collaboration and tremendous work ethic.
-He joined CBS Sports in January 2011 as executive vice president of CBS Sports and president CBS Sports Network.
-Two years later, he was named president of the division, at the time the youngest person ever to hold that title.
+David Berson became president and chief executive officer of CBS Sports in April 2024.
+He is the seventh person ever to lead the storied brand.
+He joined CBS Sports in January 2011 as executive vice president, CBS Sports, and President, CBS Sports Network.
+Two years later, in 2013, he was named president of CBS Sports, at the time the youngest person to ever hold that title.

 Berson has been instrumental in numerous long-term golf deals for CBS.
 These include two separate nine-year PGA TOUR rights agreements (2013-2021 and 2022-2030), continuing CBS Sports’ position as the leading broadcast partner of the PGA TOUR, as well as an historic 11-year deal with the PGA of America for CBS’ carriage of the PGA Championship through 2030.

 Berson also leads CBS Sports’ streaming content on Paramount+, highlighted in 2020 by making CBS Sports the home of the UEFA Champions League, the most prestigious club soccer tournament in the world.
 The deal was later extended through the 2029-30 season.
 In addition to UEFA, CBS Sports’ soccer portfolio boasts many of the sport’s top competitions, including Serie A, the NWSL, English Football League and the Women’s Super League.
-In 2023, the division launched the CBS Sports Golazo Network, a first-of-its-kind, 24/7 streaming network dedicated to soccer.
+In 2023 CBS launched the CBS Sports Golazo Network, a first-of-its-kind, 24/7 streaming network dedicated to soccer.

 Since Berson joined CBS Sports, CBS Sports Network has achieved record business results.
-Enhancements to the cable network during his tenure include a total rebrand of the service, numerous rights agreements to bring aboard more leagues/conferences and live events than ever before, plus original programming, including the critically acclaimed first-ever, nationally televised, all-female primetime sports show, WE NEED TO TALK.
+Enhancements to the cable network during his tenure include a total rebrand of the service, numerous rights agreements to bring aboard more leagues/conferences and live events than ever before, plus original programming, including the critically acclaimed first-ever, nationally televised, all-female sports show, WE NEED TO TALK.

 The Sports Business Journal annually includes Berson on its list of the Most Influential People in Sports Business.
 In January 2006, The Sporting News listed Berson, then 33, on its annual list of “Young & Powerful.”
 In 2007, 2008 and 2009, he was selected as a Sports Business Journal “Forty Under 40” recipient and named as a “Forty Under 40 Hall of Famer.”
 In 2007 and 2008, he was listed on BusinessWeek’s “The Power 100” ranking of the 100 most powerful people in sports.
 In 2019, for his philanthropic and professional work, Berson was honored by the UJA-Federation of New York at its Sports for Youth Luncheon.